 In January 2020, Hamilton pledged $500,000 as an aid for animals affected by bushfires in Australia

 He also has a charity of his own.
-More details on this here.
+More details on that here.

 Being such a hot commodity in F1 and the world of motorsports, a lot of people want to reach out to Lewis Hamilton and get in touch with him.
 Fortunately, there are ways in which the average fan and a serious business partner can contact Lewis Hamilton.

 Hamilton is very active and highly popular on social media.
-As a result, it’s the most accessible and easiest method to keep in touch with the 6-time World Champion.
+As a result, it's the most accessible and easiest method to keep in touch with the seven-time World Champion.